pesync

 4. Gap Analysis

-• Utilizes information uncovered by the Supply and Demand Analyses to identify future trends that will affect the size of the workforce and the amount of work requested of it
+• Utilizes information uncovered by the Supply and Demand Analyses to identify future trends that will affect the size of the workforce, and the amount of work requested of it

 • Predicts future workforce size and its ability to meet future demand